johnnjuki/storedocs/README.md

 Storedocs is designed with the aim of making document storage easy and accessible for everyone.
 It leverages modern web technologies to provide a secure and efficient platform for managing your documents.
 Whether you're looking to store your personal files or share documents within a team, Storedocs offers a simple and flexible solution.

-This project is inspired by [Documenso](https://documenso.com) - A document-signing tool.
-Please do check it out.

 ## Tech Stack

 - [Typescript](https://www.typescriptlang.org/) - Language